WodenWang820118/angular-ExcelSyncingService/README.md

 ## Json-server

 The mock server uses the uuid `id` as unique ids, use `json-server db.json --id id` to set `id` as id field.

+## Software Architecture
+Please see software artifacts to understand how it is designed.
+The design used the SOA (service-oriented architecture) to reduce the potential duplicate code.